Transferring high rotational

 speeds softly to the rear axle

 All-wheel drive vehicles are in vogue all over the world due to their better traction, driving stability, and off-road performance.
-If the engine is installed in the front, the drive force must be transferred to the rear axle by means of a propeller shaft, similar to rear-wheel drive vehicles.
+If the motor is installed in the front, the drive force must be transferred to the rear axle by means of a propeller shaft, similar to rear-wheel drive vehicles.
 The rear axle really works hard.
 In fact, it turns around its own axis 5,000 times per minute at a speed of 125 mph.

 Since the propeller shaft is very long, it is made up of several joints, which transfer the torque.
 The middle joints are each supported by a center bearing support.
 Vibracoustic develops and manufactures custom supports for various joint types, which need to be mounted precisely due to their high rotational speeds.
 Center sleeves, which permanently align and isolate the propeller shaft with flexible prop shaft couplings, or rubber joint discs are used for this purpose.